 (9) A power or duty delegated by the Minister under this section shall, if exercised or performed by the delegate, be exercised or performed in accordance with the instrument of delegation.

-[Section 6 amended by No. 77 of 2006 s.
-17.]
+[Section 6 amended by No. 77 of 2006 Sch.
+1 cl.
+83(2).]

 Part 3 — The Council